Beeches Martial Arts Policy Handbook

 BMA Jujitsu Club Child Protection Statement

-This is to confirm that BMA Jujitsu Club has adopted the British Jujitsu Associations Child Protection policy.
-This British Jujitsu Associations child protection policy can be found at;
+This is to confirm that BMA Jujitsu Club has adopted the British Judo Associations Child Protection policy.
+This British Judo Associations child protection policy can be found at;

 Signed:

 Please note; it is not always possible to ensure our policies are up to date and compliant with other policies.
-In the instance there is a discrepancy between our policies or codes of conducts and those we abide by under the British Judo Association or the British Jujitsu Association, the policies of the British Judo Association or the British Jujitsu Association will supersede our own.
+In the instance there is a discrepancy between our policies or codes of conducts and those we abide by under the British Judo Association, the policies of the British Judo Association will supersede our own.

 BMA Policies and Codes of Conduct